somiljain7/predictive-analytics/README.md

 #4 the target has information about the event to predict

 #5 you can retrieve the coefficients using the attribute coef_.

+#6 the goal of variable selection is to select a set of variables that hasoptimal performance